A Guide for Creating Healthy, Effective Executive Leadership Teams

-A leadership team sets the standard for how the company organizes around challenges and opportunities.
+Your leadership team sets the standard for how your company organizes around challenges and opportunities.
+It’s perhaps one of the highest leverage areas in startup, but too often ignored.

 Diane Coutu, author of Senior Leadership Teams, captures the importance of this when she writes: